bennerhq/ATOM/README.md

-# Atom Project
+# ATOM Compiler

+This repository contains a C++17 compiler for the ATOM programming language.
+The compiler emits WebAssembly Text (WAT) and targets WASI.
+The project includes the language front-end (lexer, parser, type checking), code generation, and a comprehensive test/benchmark suite.

+## AI generated

 **All code in this repository has been generated, refactored, corrected, or documented using OpenAI's coding Large Language Model (LLM) tool codex.**

-## Project Overview

-This project is an experimental compiler, written in C++, for the Atom programming language.
-Atom is described in detail in this document.
-The compiler compiles ATOM code to WebAssembly (WASM) and WASI.
-Atom is a minimal, imperative language designed for clarity, performance, and extensibility.
-The codebase includes a full parser, AST, code generator, and a suite of benchmarks and tests.

-## Fast Start
+## Build and Test

 ```bash
 make clean